sbt/website/src/reference/02-DetailTopics/01-Using-sbt/07-Incremental-Recompilation.md

 }
 ```

-Now, once we recompile `A.scala` and detect that there's a new method defined in `A` class we would
+Now, once we recompile `A.scala` and detect that there's a new method defined in the `A` class we would
-need to consider whether this is relevant to dependency of `B.scala` on `A.scala`.
+need to consider whether this is relevant to the dependency of `B.scala` on `A.scala`.
 Notice that in
 `B.scala` we do not use `A.foo` (it didn't exist at the time `B.scala` was compiled) but we use
 `AOps.foo` and it's not immediately clear that `AOps.foo` has anything to do with `A.foo`.
 One would
 need to detect the fact that a call to `AOps.foo` as a result of implicit conversion `richA` that
 was inserted because we failed to find `foo` on `A` before.

-This kind of analysis gets us very quickly to implementation complexity of Scala's type checker and
+This kind of analysis gets us very quickly to the implementation complexity of Scala's type checker and
 is not feasible to implement in a general case.

 ##### Too much information to track

-All above assumed we actually have full information about structure of API and used methods
+All of the above assumed we actually have full information about the structure of the API and used methods
 preserved so we can make use of it.
 However, as described in
 [Hashing an API representation](#hashing-an-api-representation) we do not store the whole
 representation of the API but only its hash sum.
 Also, dependencies are tracked at source file
 level and not at class/method level.

-One could imagine reworking current design to track more information but it would be a very big
+One could imagine reworking the current design to track more information but it would be a very big
-undertake.
-Also, incremental compiler used to preserve a whole API structure but it switched to
+undertaking.
+Also, the incremental compiler used to preserve the whole API structure but it switched to
-hashing due to infeasible memory requirements.
+hashing due to the resulting infeasible memory requirements.

 #### Detection of irrelevant dependencies (name hashing)

-As we saw in previous chapter, the direct approach of tracking more information about what's being
+As we saw in the previous chapter, the direct approach of tracking more information about what's being
-used in files becomes tricky very quickly.
-One would wish to come up with some simpler and less
+used in the source files becomes tricky very quickly.
+One would wish to come up with a simpler and less
-precise approach that still yields big improvements over existing implementation.
+precise approach that would still yield big improvements over the existing implementation.

-The idea is to not track all used members and reason very precisely when given change to some
+The idea is to not track all the used members and reason very precisely about when a given change to some
-members affects result of compilation of other files.
-We would track just used _simple names_
+members affects the result of the compilation of other files.
+We would track just the used _simple names_
-instead and we would also track hash sums for all members with given simple name.
+instead and we would also track the hash sums for all members with the given simple name.
 The simple name
 means just an unqualified name of a term or a type.

-Let's see first how this simplified strategy addresses the problem with
+Let's see first how this simplified strategy addresses the problem with the
 [enrichment pattern](#enrichment-pattern).
 We'll do that by simulating the name hashing algorithm.
 Let's start with the original code: